solokeys/solo1-cli/README.md

 Upon release of signed firmware updates in [solokeys/solo](https://github.com/solokeys/solo), to update the firmware on your Solo Secure ("regular" version) to the latest version:

-- update your `solo` tool if necessary via `pip install --upgrade solo-python`
+- update your `solo` tool if necessary via `pip3 install --upgrade solo-python`
 - plug in your key, keeping the button pressed until the LED flashes yellow
 - run `solo key update --secure`